michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 This shift requires:
 - **Automating routine processes**: Implementing technology solutions for data collection and basic reporting
-- **Standardizing analytics**: Creating reusable frameworks for business analysis
+- **Standardising analytics**: Creating reusable frameworks for business analysis
 - **Developing forward-looking metrics**: Building predictive models rather than just historical views

 ### 4. Master the Art of Communication

 Business partners must communicate effectively.
-As Parmenter emphasizes in his "Winning KPIs" methodology (2015), numbers without context rarely drive action:
+As Parmenter emphasises in his "Winning KPIs" methodology (2015), numbers without context rarely drive action:

 - **Know your audience**: Tailor information to the recipient's needs and preferences
 - **Focus on implications**: Explain the "so what" behind the numbers
-- **Use visualization effectively**: Apply principles of data visualization
+- **Use visualisation effectively**: Apply principles of data visualisation
 - **Tell stories with data**: Frame information within relevant business narratives

 Research by the Corporate Executive Board (now Gartner) found that finance teams who effectively communicate insights are 24% more likely to be viewed as strategic partners.

 ### 5. Lead Change Initiatives

 To be seen as a business partner, finance must actively drive improvement.
-In "The Leading-Edge Manager's Guide to Success," Parmenter (2011) emphasizes the importance of leading "breakthrough projects":
+In "The Leading-Edge Manager's Guide to Success," Parmenter (2011) emphasises the importance of leading "breakthrough projects":

 - **Identify high-impact opportunities**: Focus on initiatives with significant ROI
 - **Apply project management discipline**: Demonstrate structured implementation capabilities